-The frustration and discomfort hung in the room.
-I had an overwhelming desire to disappear into the wall, but I couldn't.
+Frustration and discomfort hung in the room.
+I had an overwhelming desire to disappear into the wall.
 I was stuck.

 It was sometime in late 2011.
 My team and I were about 9 months deep into a website redesign project.
 We were enduring the latest in a series of humiliating calls with the client to talk through how the alpha site wasn't meeting expectations, key functionality was missing, other functionality wasn't working up to their standards.

 At the end of the call, we pushed the site launch date back another 30 days in hopes of getting the fixes sorted by then.

 But, regardless of whether we made that launch date, the damage had already been done:

 - The client didn't trust us to deliver on our promises anymore

 - The client project team had lost the trust of their senior leadership

 - The website, regardless of the amazing improvement it would be when it finally went live, would always be viewed as a failure by the client

 If you've ever built a website using a typical 6- to 12-month waterfall process, the story above may feel eerily familiar.
 (If it doesn’t, I’m happy for you!)
 In the web design world, missed launch dates, budget overruns, and compromises on functionality are commonplace.